ssejzer/challenge/README.md

 The source code is in the [src](src) directory.
 To update the application you have to manually build the docker image and push it to [Docker Hub](https://hub.docker.com/r/techzer/helloworld) with a new tag.
 Then you just update the image version tag in the [helloworld.image.tag values.yaml file](https://github.com/ssejzer/challenge/blob/master/helm-charts/values.yaml#L4) at the master branch and ArgoCD will deploy it in the next minutes!

+#### Horizontal Pod Autoscaling

+The application deploys more PODs based on CPU usage.

 ## Issues I had during the setup